pipeline look-up order

 To make your life easier when you edit your pipelines in your favorite yaml editor, do use the .yaml extension for your pipeline files.

-Still to make your life easier, don’t add the .yaml when you invoke pypyr with your pipeline-name. pypyr always appends .yaml to your input pipeline name for you under the hood.
+Still to make your life easier, don’t add the .yaml when you invoke pypyr with your pipeline-name. pypyr always appends .yaml to your input pipeline name for you under the hood, for both absolute and relative paths.

 When you run: